 Cas Neyens is a PhD researcher with a background in hydrogeology and groundwater modelling.
 He is currently working on reactive transport simulations and tool development for point source contaminations in shallow groundwater.
 Tangentially, he is interested in constructing R code and packages related to hydrology and hydrological modelling.

-Inne joined HYDR in October 2017 as a PhD researcher under supservision of Prof. Wim Thiery.
-With a background in geography and climatology, she is investigating the impact of large dams on the climate at the local, regional and global scale.
+Inne joined HYDR in October 2017 as a PhD researcher under supervision of prof. Wim Thiery and co-supervision of prof. Ann van Griensven and prof. Nicole van Lipzig (KU Leuven).
+With a background in geography and climatology, she is investigating the impact of large dams on the climate using a global climate model.